 - You can also access the Integration Builder from within a communication plan that you are editing by clicking the Integration Builder tab.

 You can copy an existing integration to duplicate the settings and scripts you've already created.
-You can clone any inbound or outbound integration, and then use it as a basis for a new configuration, modify it to access a different part of your external system, or to handle a different kind of callback.
+You can clone any inbound or outbound integration created using the Integration Builder (you can't clone integrations that are added when a trigger is added to a flow).
+You can then use it as a basis for a new configuration, modify it to access a different part of your external system, or to handle a different kind of callback.